harrypmdev/forest-exploration/README.md

 ## Features Yet to be Implemented

-Help Me Pest Control is a functional and complete website.
-There are however some features that can be implented in future to improve user experience.
+Forest Exploration is a finished and functional online text adventure.
+However, certain features could be implemented to improve the product in the future.

 1. **Automated email queries:**
     - Include a button inside each pest division of the services section that links to the contact us page and automatically fills the email query text area with a request for help that matches the pest in question.